The Question:

 While I am not opposed to the use of Skype, Google, Yahoo or others in doing our work; I use them myself, we don’t need to promote their services.
 An alternative to this would be to list the meeting by name, eliminating the Skype name, and in the description of the group list that it uses Skype for its meetings.

 I will not repeat what has been said previously, because I think exactly the same with regards to Tradition 6 and all other aspects including the one regarding permission from Skype.
-Would it even be to use Skype in the name without their permission?
+Would it even be legal to use Skype in the name without their permission?

 If the general public does a search on the Internet for Skype and they come up with S.L.A.A. we would probably get a lot of curious onlookers not people looking for S.L.A.A. help in particular.